-Each insurance agency is also required to register each person who, as an officer, director, partner, owner, or member of the agency or business entity, and is acting as and is licensed as an insurance producer.
+Each insurance agency is also required to register each person who, as an officer, director, partner, owner, or member of the agency or business entity, is acting and is licensed as an insurance producer.
 In addition, agencies are also required to disclose all officers, partners, and directors, whether or not they are licensed as insurance producers.